Crowcroft

 Crowcroft is a small hamlet just outside Leigh Sinton, in the civil parish of Leigh, in the Malvern Hills district, in the county of Worcestershire, England.
+In 2021, the parish of Leigh recorded a population of 1,589.
 The main industry for the area is fruit growing, particularly for local cider and perry businesses.
 Crowcroft has been the site of a traditional annual bonfire for many years.

 Politics

 Crowcroft is part of the West Worcestershire constituency for elections to the House of Commons of the United Kingdom.